 SOC 2192 Special Topics in Sociology: 3 semester hours

 This course focuses on a specific society or group of societies utilizing sociological approaches.
 Examines environmental, economic, social, political, ethnic, religious, linguistic and/or cultural domains.
 Students are exposed to basic sociological concepts for understanding diverse societies in their historical and/or contemporary contexts.
 May be repeated provided topic is different.

 SOC 2200 Languages and World View: 3 semester hours

 Same as FGN LANG 2100 and ANTHRO 2100.
-Prerequisites: Completion of two semesters of one foreign language at the college level.
-This course investigates the extent to which peoples’ linguistic and cultural background informs their understanding of the world.
+This course investigates the extent to which linguistic and cultural background inform our understanding of the world.
 Experts on a variety of major Western and non-Western languages will introduce students to differences in ideas about time, space, human relationships, and other issues based on language.
 The course will also analyze common cultural misunderstandings among native speakers of English and speakers of other languages.

 SOC 2202 Urban Sociology: 3 semester hours